sidoh/wwf_api/README.md

 ## Disclaimer

-This project is in no way associated with Zynga or any of its products.
+This project is in no way associated with or endorsed by Zynga.

 ## Authentication